City Girls

-City Girls is an American hip hop duo consisting of Yung Miami (Caresha Romeka Brownlee; born February 1994) and JT (Jatavia Shakara Johnson; born December 1992).
-The duo originates from Miami, Florida, and garnered attention after making an uncredited guest appearance on Drake's chart-topping single "In My Feelings" in 2018.
+City Girls were an American hip-hop duo consisting of Yung Miami (Caresha Romeka Brownlee; born February 11, 1994) and JT (Jatavia Shakara Johnson; born December 3, 1992), both of whom originate from Miami, Florida.
+The duo signed with Quality Control Music, an imprint of Motown and Capitol Records to release their debut mixtape, Period (2018).
+Two months later, they garnered mainstream attention following their guest performances on Drake's 2018 single, "In My Feelings", which peaked atop the Billboard Hot 100.

-The duo signed to Quality Control Music, and later released their debut mixtape, Period (2018); as well as two studio albums: Girl Code (2018), which spawned the Recording Industry Association of America (RIAA) Platinum-certified US top 40 singles "Twerk" (featuring Cardi B) and "Act Up"; and City on Lock (2020).
+Their debut studio album, Girl Code (2018) saw positive critical reception and was supported by the singles "Twerk" (featuring Cardi B) and "Act Up"—both peaked within the top 40 of the Billboard Hot 100 and received platinum certifications by the Recording Industry Association of America (RIAA).
+Their second album, City on Lock (2020) was met with continued praise and moderate commercial response, while their third album, RAW (2023) trailed critically and commercially.
+Shortly after its release, the duo announced a hiatus to focus on their solo careers.

 Career

-The group's name derives from the pair being from Opa-locka, Florida and Liberty City (Miami), described by Complex magazine as "two of the roughest neighborhoods in Miami, Florida".
+The group's name derives from the pair being from Opa-locka and Liberty City, described by Complex magazine as "two of the roughest neighborhoods in Miami, Florida".

 2017: Early beginnings

 The duo recorded their debut studio track, "Fuck Dat Nigga", which was a diss track towards their ex-boyfriends for not giving them money when they asked.
 Yung Miami promoted it through social media and by paying DJs to play it in clubs.
 Soon the track, which features a prominent sample of fellow Florida rapper Khia's "My Neck, My Back (Lick It)", racked up hundreds of thousands of plays.
 The official music video for the song came out in January 2018 and featured an appearance from rapper Trina.
 Later that year, the track was included in Quality Control's compilation album, Control the Streets, Volume 1.